fotso0244/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Code 7-get_nodeint.c retuens the nth node of a listint_t list Code 8-sum_listint.c returns the sum of all data n of a listint_t list Code 9-insert_nodeint.c inserts a new node at index
+Code 7-get_nodeint.c retuens the nth node of a listint_t list Code 8-sum_listint.c returns the sum of all data n of a listint_t list Code 9-insert_nodeint.c inserts a new node at index Code 1-listint_len returns length of a lisint_t list